 Future Direction of the Study

 Future research may focus on quantitative analyses using the identified themes as primary variables and their corresponding subthemes as measurable indicators.
 Using statistical methods, researchers may validate the relevance and significance of these themes in diverse caregiving contexts.
-This approach may provide a broader understanding of parents' condition and enable the development of evidence-based interventions to support them more effectively.
+This approach may provide a broader understanding of parents' conditions and enable the development of evidence-based interventions to support them more effectively.

 Additionally, replicating this case study with a different subject while applying the same theoretical framework could further strengthen the established themes and assertions.
 Exploring new cases allows researchers to uncover additional insights and assess the framework's applicability across varied caregiving scenarios.
 These steps ensure that the study's findings remain relevant, adaptable, and grounded in robust empirical evidence.